 This Scholarship Renewal Guide explains the scholarship renewal process by providing you with information about meeting the renewal criteria, how to handle changes to your status and options you have should you run into academic trouble that puts you at risk of losing your scholarship.

-The scholarship renewal guide is specifically for the following scholarships:
+The Scholarship Renewal Guide is specifically for the following scholarships:

-- National Merit Semifinalist
+- National Merit and National Scholar

 - Arizona Academic Decathlon Finalist and Top Score